gerritonagoodday/google_translate/README.md

 It should return a long key string.

-Now try this (C&P code into terminal is recommended here!):
+Now try this (C&P this code into your terminal is recommended here!):

     $ curl -s -X POST -H "Content-Type: application/json" \
         -H "Authorization: Bearer "$(gcloud auth application-default print-access-token) \